 Brief Introduction about Kubernetes

 It has become the leading platform for modern cloud-native micro-services.
-The growing demand for Kubernetes in recent times has some astonishing factors behind it – Its cloud-native design, portability and being open-source.
+In recent times, the growing demand for Kubernetes has some astonishing factors behind it – Its cloud-native design, portability, and is open-source.

 Steps to Install Kubernetes